facmartoni/liceo_militar/README.md

 ## Code

-The code basically contains HTML, advanced CSS and JS
+The code basically contains HTML, advanced CSS and JS.
+It was made by the "Mobile First" methodology.